junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 ## What's next?

 We are starting our closed beta program today.
-Fill this form - build with Juno - to enter the waiting list or contact David on [Twitter](https://daviddalbusco.com) (if you cannot wait to give Juno a try 😉).
+Fill this form - built with Juno - to enter the waiting list or contact David on [Twitter](https://daviddalbusco.com) (if you cannot wait to give Juno a try 😉).

 GitHub Star are also warmly welcomed.
 Drop a ⭐️ on our [GitHub repo](https://github.com/buildwithjuno/juno).